PbVrCt/cdk-gitlab-runners/README.md

     If you specified tags in step 1, you can now reference them in your **.gitlab-ci.yml** files to designate the runner to use for each job.

-## Scenario: Deploy multiple runners in different bastion instances
+## Scenario: Deploy multiple runners on different bastion instances

 <br/>